Binary Stars in the Space Era

 Accommodation

 Standard accommodation will be en-suite rooms in one of the student accommodation blocks on campus.
 It will provisionally be in Barnes Halls, and final confirmation will be provided once the number of rooms required for the conference is known.
-Check-in will be from 16:00 and check-out by 09:30.
 Please declare on the registration form if you need a disabled room.
 Our supplier needs this information in advance to ensure a suitable room can be provided.

 Attendees can instead opt for the Courtyard Hotel By Marriott on campus (building 53 on the campus map).
 To take this option, please register for the conference attendance package (not the full package) and arrange your stay with the Marriott Hotel yourself.